impredicative/gec/README.md

 * `gec umount <repo>` (_If files not changed_)

 ## Roadmap
-* Consider rewriting using PowerShell or Nim or Go.
+* Consider rewriting using a systems language such as Nim or Go.